TechTouchABI/MAB-AI/README.md

   <img width="460" height="300" src="https://github.com/TechTouchABI/MAB-AI/blob/master/icon.png">
 </p>

 MAB.ai V2 has achieved 10x performance of MAB.ai V1 { https://github.com/TechTouchABI/MAB.ai } using state-of-the-art neural networks on a Intel Moviduis NCS USB stick, compared to our CPU and yours :)
+Check out the MAB.ai V2 performance on vimeo:https://vimeo.com/270219767

  We have also added an AR scene to enhance the experience